VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Any of the symbols that go on a circuit diagram
 * Likes: Technical Minecraft, Simping for Fourier, Jamming with Bergamute and Rannuncarpus
 * Dislikes: Modded Minecraft (too easy)
-* Image (?)

 ## Bergamute
 * Gender:
 * Physical symbols: Earmuffs
 * Likes: The "lofi hip hop radio - beats to relax/study to" YouTube livestream, frugality
 * Dislikes: noise, greed, waste
-* Image (?)

 Bergamute has "mute" in their name, but they actually love music.
 Bergamute strives their hardest to keep life simple and free of unnecessary things.
 They speak rarely, but their friends and coworkers listen and take Bergamute seriously when they do do so.

 Bergamute is a music composer, not making much money, but enough to live on, and Bergamute is completely satisfied with that.